tendermint/tendermint/spec/blocksync/verification.md

 If we are starting from genesis we trust the validator set given to us in initially.

+**Performance improvement** Instead of downloading blocks before we verify them, download only headers.
+Once we verify those, we can download the whole block.
+As the headers do not contain signatures so we would need to add commits form blocks at subsequent heights as well.

-**Improvement** We expect to 'witness'verify this block against the blocks at the same height from multiple peers.
+**Safety Improvement** We expect to 'witness'verify this block against the blocks at the same height from multiple peers.

 **Different proposal** Instead of witness verification, verify against a light client and use backwards verification when applicable.